jnozzi/cocoadev.com/markdown/FixedHeightDrawers.md

 This one is from the Mac OS X list, from a posting by Douglas Davidson:
-(I might put in some General/CocoaSampleCode later if I get the time)
+(I might put in some CocoaSampleCode later if I get the time)

 Here's the procedure I was using to get a fixed-height drawer: